These 9 Pantry Essentials Will Let You Cook Practically Anything

 You finished another long day at work, and you’re ready to kick back with your beloved dog, Chester — who, as luck would have it, was also hard at work today using the leg of your dining table as a chew toy.

-Now you’re hangry, and the last thing you want to do is stand over a hot stove in August and make dinner.
+Now you’re hangry, and the last thing you want to do is stand over a hot stove and make dinner.

 We’ve all been there.
 Saving money doesn’t mean becoming a superhuman who can ignore the stress of the day to create a three-course, budget-friendly meal.

 Saving money on food comes down to working smarter, not harder.
 And that starts with keeping some basic pantry essentials on hand at all times, so you can whip up tasty meals with minimal effort (and thinking).

 The Budget Cook’s Kitchen Pantry Essentials

 If you’re trying to cut down on eating out and wanting to stock your cabinets on the cheap, grab these pantry essentials to build quick and easy low-cost meals.